Top 10 things to do in Boston

 travel

 Boston Common and the adjacent Public Garden provide an oasis of greenery and relaxation in the midst of the bustling city.
-Boston Common, dating back to 1634, holds the title of America’s oldest public park.

 It’s an ideal spot for leisurely activities such as walking, picnicking, and people-watching.
 During the winter, the Frog Pond transforms into a charming ice-skating rink, adding a festive touch to the season.